Learn about the types of crimes involving physical harm or force applied to another person and the penalties for these crimes.

 What is a hate crime?

 Hate crimes are crimes motivated by the offender’s bias.
-Determining the offender’s motivation is difficult unless the offender admits that his or her actions were motivated by bias against race, religious conviction, color, or national origin.
+Determining the offender’s motivation is difficult unless the offender admits that his or her actions were motivated by bias against race, religious conviction, gender/gender identity, disability, color, or ethnic or national origin.

 It is important to recognize that penalties for some crimes are increased when it is determined that the offense was motivated by such bias.